How much does it cost to take the ORQEs? All three exams are free of charge.

 How do my students take the exams?
 All three ORQEs can be accessed via the “ORQE Player” link on the main menu bar (above).
 This page can also be accessed directly by visiting orqe.iacompetitions.com/orqe.
 (Note: Don't type “www.” before that address - it will not work!)

 What is the deadline for students to take Exams?
 Students will have until 11:59pm Eastern on February 21, 2021 to submit exams.
 At that point, we will begin assessing who has qualified in preparation for opening Regional Finals registration in late February.
-For the Geography ORQE, students who wish to compete in the International Geography Bee must take the exam by that date; students who wish to compete only in the US Geography Championships (Nationals-level exam) will be able to take the exam until National Championships registration closes (date TBD).
+For the Geography ORQE, students who wish to compete in the International Geography Bee must take the exam by that date; students who wish to compete only in the US Geography Championships (Nationals-level exam) will be able to take the exam until National Championships registration closes (May 1, 2020).

 Why does the Geography exam no longer qualify students directly for National Championships anymore?
 Students who take the Geography ORQE now qualify for the International Geography Bee Regional Finals, which we have not offered in the past due to time constraints.
 The qualifying score for students in each level will be determined after the exam administration period has ended in early February.
 Students who score at or above the qualification threshold will be eligible to compete in the Regional Finals for the International Geography Bee and the National Championships of the US Geography Championships.